This website may contain affiliate links and we may be compensated (at no cost to you!).

 Our wild west state has seen its share of boom towns and financial busts, and reportedly has as many as 1,500 ghost towns around the state.

 More conservative estimates put that number closer to 600.

 Either way, with enough exploration, you’re sure to find your share of abandoned buildings, derelict mine shafts, and ghost towns in Colorado.

-While most mining towns around Denver went on to be major cities, some ghost towns in Colorado still can be found outside the metro area.
+While most former mining towns around Denver went on to be major cities, some Colorado ghost towns still can be found outside the metro area.